Be Bear Aware

 As of April 2011, regardless of elevation backpackers will be required to use approved bear-resistant canisters except where food storage boxes are provided.
 On some specific alpine routes where a climber is bivouacing on a high rocky ledge and bears cannot go, park-approved bear canisters may not be required.
 All food, garbage, toiletries and any odorous item that may attract a bear must be stored in an Interagency Grizzly Bear Committee (IGBC) approved bear-resistant food canister when not in immediate use, day and night.
 Bear canisters are available for use in the park for free at backcountry permitting locations.

-The IGBC has approved the following food storage canisters.
-Grand Teton National Park allows the use of any of these approved canisters.
-Bears have tested each of these canisters at the USFS Missoula lab and at the Grizzly Discovery Center.
+Grand Teton National Park allows the use of bear-resistant canisters approved by the Interagency Grizzly Bear Committee (IGBC).
+Bears have tested these canisters at the USFS Missoula lab and at the Grizzly Discovery Center.
+Please refer to the IGBC list for current products.

 Never approach a bear.